We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Should You Buy an SI Diamond?

-SI diamonds are considered a strong value because they can appear identical to ones with higher clarity grades without magnification.
+SI diamonds are considered a strong value because they can appear identical to the naked eye to ones with higher clarity grades without magnification.

-You’ll avoid the premiums for VS or VVS clarity and still have a diamond that looks flawless.
+You’ll avoid premiums for VS, VVS, or IF clarity and still have a diamond that looks flawless.

 An SI1 diamond is more likely to meet that criteria than SI2, but it depends on the specific inclusions and its carat weight.
 Always view it in person or through high-resolution images.

-After you learn whether your SI diamond is real, either through a diamond tester or from certification by a credible institution, you can pair it with the right setting and land on the perfect piece of jewelry for you.
+After you learn whether your SI diamond is real, either through a diamond tester or from certification by a credible institution, pair it with the right setting to land on the perfect piece for you.

 Jacob Clarke